 Your Game Day Checklist:

 At this point, we'll assume you have your team setup properly in BallparkDJ.
-If not, please review the video on our Support Page for assistance with setup.
+If not, please review the video on our Support Page for assistance with setup and see our page on Ordering Professional Voicing and Setting Up Music.
 And you'll need to identify a person to serve as TeamDJ: a parent, sibling, or coach that simple presses the Player buttons in BallparkDJ at the appropriate time.
 That person is probably you at this point, but identify a backup TeamDJ or two for those times during the season when you might be absent from a game.

 How about the hardware?